Chapter 17.25

 5. Hard bank armoring may occur only when the property contains an existing permanent structure(s) that is in danger from shoreline erosion caused by riverine processes and not erosion caused by upland conditions, such as the alteration of natural vegetation or drainage, and the armoring shall not increase erosion on adjacent properties and shall not eliminate or reduce sediment supply.

-G. New public flood protection measures and expansion of existing measures may be permitted; provided, that bioengineering or soft armoring techniques shall be used where feasible.
-Hard bank armoring may occur only in situations where soft approaches do not provide adequate protection, and shall be subject to requirement of the shoreline master program, where applicable, hydraulic project approval and other permits.
+F. New public flood protection measures and expansion of existing measures may be permitted; provided, that bioengineering or soft armoring techniques shall be used where feasible.
+Hard bank armoring may occur only in situations where soft approaches do not provide adequate protection and shall be subject to requirement of the shoreline master program, where applicable, hydraulic project approval and other permits.

 1. To limit the effects on ecological functions, the number of docks should be limited and new subdivisions should employ shared moorage whenever feasible.
 Docks on shorelines of the state must comply with policies and regulations of the shoreline master program.

-2. Docks shall be located and designed to minimize adverse effects on ecological processes through location where they will interfere with fluvial and limnetic processes including gradient and substrate; recruitment of woody debris; and fish habitat, including that related to anadromous fish.
+2. Docks shall be located and designed to minimize adverse effects on ecological processes through location where they will interfere with fluvial and limnetic processes including gradient and substrate; recruitment of woody debris; and fish habitat, including those related to anadromous fish such as spawning areas and juvenile salmon migration, feeding, and rearing areas.

 3. Docks shall minimize reduction in ambient light level by limiting width to the minimum necessary and shall not exceed four feet in width, except where specific information on use patterns justifies a greater width.
 Materials that will allow light to pass through the deck may be required including grating on walkways or gangplanks in nearshore areas.